-Our executive compensation consists primarily of base salary, annual incentive bonus, long-term incentives, pension and other benefits, and perquisites.
+Our executive compensation program consists of base salary, annual incentive bonus, longterm incentives, pension and other benefits, and perquisites.
 Total direct compensation for senior officers is weighted towards "at risk" variable compensation, emphasizing our philosophy of pay for performance.
-For 2013, base salary accounted for 22.3% of the NEOs' total direct compensation.
+For 2014, base salary accounted for only 23.6% of the NEOs' total direct compensation.